 Podcast apps that support premium podcasting

-The following list are confirmed podcast apps that support premium podcasting.
+The following list comprise confirmed podcast apps that support premium podcasting.
 This is not an exclusive list, there may be more applications that support premium podcasting.

 - Apple Podcasts (iOS/macOS)

 - Podcast Republic (Android)